procrastinate-org/procrastinate/docs/discussions.rst

 .. _`advisory locks`: https://www.postgresql.org/docs/10/explicit-locking.html#ADVISORY-LOCKS

-So far, Procrastinate implements async job deferring, and async job executing but not in parallel, meaning it can run jobs written as a coroutine, but it will only execute one job at a time.
+So far, Procrastinate implements async job :term:`deferring <defer>`, and async job executing but not in parallel, meaning it can run jobs written as a coroutine, but it will only execute one job at a time.

 Why is Procrastinate asynchronous at core?
 ------------------------------------------